ampproject/amp.dev/content/docs/reference/extended/amp-experiment.md

 ---
-$title: amp-slides
+$title: amp-experiment
-$order: 34
+$order: 12
 ---

 <!---
-Copyright 2015 The AMP HTML Authors.
+Copyright 2016 The AMP HTML Authors.
 All Rights Reserved.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.